I hope you will agree with me when I say:

 If you look at the specifications of lenses, it should indicate the maximum aperture (lowest f-numbers) and minimum aperture (highest f-numbers).

-The minimum aperture of a lens is usually not important and should rarely be used as diffraction will cause the image to loose clarity.
+The minimum aperture of a lens is usually not important and should rarely be used as diffraction will cause the image to lose clarity.

 Represented in millimeters, the focal length number tells us the angle of view, how much of a scene will be captured, and the magnification, how large the subject will appear.